KonstantinosAng/PySudoku/README.md

 pip install numpy
 ```

-After install the numpy simply download the files in a folder and run the sudoku.py file.
+After installing the numpy simply download the files in a folder and run the sudoku.py file.
 The file is compatible with
 Python 2.7.x+ and Python 3.6.x+ and with Windows and Linux systems.
 To run the file use the next
 command: